JAllemand971/Tetris_in_Cpp/README.md

 5. **Game over**
    - If a new piece collides at spawn, the game ends.

 > Rotation can follow a simple matrix rotation or SRS-like wall kicks.
-Check your `Tetris/` sources for the exact policy.

----

-## Repository structure